 Most measurement problems and errors with thermocouples are due to a lack of understanding of how thermocouples work.
 Listed below are some of the more common problems and pitfalls to be aware of.

-Lead Resistance.
 To minimize thermal shunting and improve response times, thermocouples are made of thin wire (in the case of platinum types cost is also a consideration).
 This can cause the thermocouple to have a high resistance which can make it sensitive to noise and can also cause errors due to the input impedance of the measuring instrument.
-A typical exposed junction thermocouple with 32 AWG wire (0.25 mm diameter) will have a resistance of about 15 Ohms / meter.
+A typical exposed junction thermocouple with 32 AWG wire (0.25 mm diameter) will have a resistance of about 15 ohms / meter.
 The Pico TC-08 has an input impedance of 2 MΩ so will have an error of less than 0.01% for 12 meters of such cable.
 If thermocouples with thin leads or long cables are needed, it is worth keeping the thermocouple leads short and then using thermocouple extension wire (which is much thicker, so has a lower resistance) to run between the thermocouple and measuring instrument.
 It is always a good precaution to measure the resistance of your thermocouple before use.

-Thermal shunting.
 All thermocouples have some mass.
 Heating this mass takes energy so will affect the temperature you are trying to measure.
 Consider for example measuring the temperature of liquid in a test tube: there are two potential problems.
 The first is that heat energy will travel up the thermocouple wire and dissipate to the atmosphere so reducing the temperature of the liquid around the wires.
-A similar problem can occur if the thermocouple is not sufficiently immersed in the liquid, due to the cooler ambient air temperature on the wires, thermal conduction may cause the thermocouple junction to be a different temperature to the liquid itself.
+A similar problem can occur if the thermocouple is not sufficiently immersed in the liquid.
+Due to the cooler ambient air temperature on the wires, thermal conduction may cause the thermocouple junction to be at a different temperature to the liquid itself.
 In the above example a thermocouple with thinner wires may help, as it will cause a steeper gradient of temperature along the thermocouple wire at the junction between the liquid and ambient air.
 If thermocouples with thin wires are used, consideration must be paid to lead resistance.
 The use of a thermocouple with thin wires connected to much thicker thermocouple extension wire often offers the best compromise.